-6-1-10 Role of the Regional Umpires Commission
+■ 6-1-10 Role of the Regional Umpiring Committee

 The role outlined in Rule 5-1-2 shall apply also to Processional Races.

-Regional Umpire Commission Members are asked to be prepared to comment in particular on:
+Regional Umpiring Committee Members are asked to be prepared to comment in particular on:

-- safety - the course - starting on time and dealing with latecomers - the suitability of Local Event Rules - numbers, siting and quality of race monitors - the effectiveness of Control Commission policing and to concern themselves, as always with the quality of licensed umpires and the suitability of the environment in which they are working.
+- safety - the course - · starting on time and dealing with latecomers - · the suitability of Local Event Rules - numbers, siting and quality of race monitors - the effectiveness of Control Commission policing and to concern themselves, as always with the quality of umpires and the suitability of the environment.

-The National Umpires Commission is to be asked to draw together 'best practice' for processional races, and to consider the possibility of a qualification for Race Monitors and Marshals.
+■ The National Umpiring Committee is to be asked to draw together 'best practice' for processional races, and to consider the possibility of a qualification for Race Monitors and Marshals.